 5.4.2 Rate matching for LDPC code

-The rate matching for LDPC code is defined per coded block and consists of bit selection and bit interleaving.
+The rate matching for LDPC code is defined per coded block if numberOfSlotsTBoMS is not present in the resource allocation table, or if numberOfSlotsTBoMS is present in the resource allocation table and the value of numberOfSlotsTBoMS in the row indicated by the Time domain resource assignment field in DCI is equal to 1 for that the PUSCH is scheduled by DCI format 0_1 and DCI format 0_2, and if numberOfSlotsTBoMS is not present in ConfiguredGrantConfig or if numberOfSlotsTBoMS is present in ConfiguredGrantConfig and equal to 1 for that the PUSCH is scheduled by RRC; otherwise, the rate matching for LDPC code is defined per slot for one code block.
+The rate matching consists of bit selection and bit interleaving.
 The input bit sequence to rate matching is .
 The output bit sequence after rate matching is denoted as .

 5.4.2.1 Bit selection